niell-ion/derail-docs/docs/index.md

 The manufacturer assumes no liability for damage or injury resulting from:

-* Improper installation or operation
+* Improper installation or operation.

-* Unauthorized modifications
+* Unauthorized modifications.

-* Use outside of intended application
+* Use outside of intended application.

-* Neglect of routine maintenance
+* Neglect of routine maintenance.

 By operating this equipment, the user agrees to accept all responsibility for its safe use.
 If there is any uncertainty regarding safe operation, contact the manufacturer or a qualified supervisor before proceeding.